markbanaria/survey-form/README.md

 # flutter_cx_nps_survey
+Purpose: this project is for an application porcess where I demonstrate an approach to and NPS survey

 A Flutter package for creating and managing Customer Experience (CX) and Net Promoter Score (NPS) surveys.
 This package allows you to easily generate customizable surveys, collect responses, and submit them to your server using HTTP or GraphQL APIs.